kriti613/kriti613/README.md

 - Anime

 ## 🤝 Connect with Me
 Let's connect and discuss all things tech, analytics, and beyond!
-You can find me on LinkedIn and Twitter.
+You can find me on LinkedIn.

 Feel free to explore my repositories, and don't hesitate to reach out.
 Looking forward to collaborating and learning together! 🌟